 Portfolio categories can be translated the same as any other taxonomy.

-To begin, you first need to translate the slider created using Avada Slider:
+When using the Translate Some mode, you first need to translate the slider created using Avada Slider:

 - Go to WPML → Taxonomy Translations and use the drop-down menu to select Avada Sliders.
 A list of sliders appears.